MicrosoftDocs/win32/desktop-src/lwef/programming-scripting-faq.md

 ### My page includes HTML Object tags for Microsoft Agent, the Lernout & Hauspie TruVoice TTS engine, and the Microsoft Command and Control speech recognition engine, but not all the components install.

 Typically, the problem can be corrected by refreshing the page.
-As a general practice, it is best to specify the Microsoft Agent Control &lt;OBJECT&gt; tag first, then the Lernout & Hauspie TruVoice engine, then the Command and Control speech recognition engine.
+As a general practice, it is best to specify the Microsoft Agent Control <OBJECT&gt; tag first, then the Lernout & Hauspie TruVoice engine, then the Command and Control speech recognition engine.

 ### After calling the MoveTo method, my character seems to freeze even though I have Return animations assigned to Moving state animations.